 Antioxidant effects are common in adaptogens

 Compiling a complete list of adaptogens with antioxidant effects would not be easy or desirable because they are common in the plant kingdom.
 As a further example, I mention the highly effective polyphenol antioxidant curcumin ( Ak2008ars ) of the long-eared turmeric , salidroside from the pink rosette ( Yang2016sao ) and the antioxidant Polyphenol of the Baikal Shihak ( Shang2010gse , Waisundara2008sbe ), not to mention the tea-tree.
-The strong miraculous effects of Solanaceae are: the lily of the valley (Salanaceae) with the scallops, the vineyards, the mocha, the peppers and the tomatoes, the lamellae ( Lamiaceae ), the shag, the oregano, the sage and other genera, as well as countless other miraculous plant and mushroom taxa.
+The strong miraculous effects of Solanaceae, with the grapefruit, grapefruit, mushrooms, paprika and tomatoes, the lamellae ( Lamiaceae ), the shrimp, the oregano, the sage and other genera, as well as countless other miraculous plant and mushroom taxa.